umutdundar99/Grape_Segmentation/README.md

 Here is the dataset link:https://paperswithcode.com/dataset/wgisd

-The code includes training the mask RCNN, detecting the grapes, and finding the center point of the grapes to help count the number of grapes in a photo.The project will continue.
+The code includes training the mask RCNN, detecting the grapes, and finding the center point of the grapes to help count the number of grapes in a photo.The project will be developed